Ways To Manage Stress During a Financial Crisis

 You are probably thinking, “Sheesh!
 That’s the last thing I want to do!”
 But you know you will feel so much better for it.

 It’s a meditative experience when you are concentrating solely on the task at hand.
-It’s a constructive way to release pent up negative energy that we carry around while worrying.
-Then, after all the hard work is done, you have a spotless home, which is an instant mood lifter.
-The action makes us feel as though we are taking charge of our lives.
+It’s a constructive way to release pent-up negative energy that we carry around while worrying.
+Then, after all the hard work, you have a spotless home, which is an instant mood lifter.
+The action makes us feel like we are taking charge of our lives.
 (If we can fix up the mess in our homes, maybe we can fix the mess in our lives.)
-Afterwards, you may feel like showing off your clean home and inviting the neighbors over!
+Afterward, you may feel like showing off your clean home and inviting the neighbors over!

 Practice Appreciation